thermalogic/PyRankine/README.md

 # PyRankine

-The PyRankine is the general rankine cycle simulator provided with the two different types of data structures
+The PyRankine is the general Rankine Cycle simulator provided in the different data structures

 We wish that PyRankine may be a helpful vehicle for you to understand **Computational Thinking** and improve programming skills.